ml-archive/blog/source/_posts/2018-03-14-GoogleCast.md

 The project containt:

-- Added GoogleCast SDK via CocoaPods (setup instructions: https://developers.google.com/cast/docs/ios_sender_setup#xcode_setup)
+- Added GoogleCast SDK via CocoaPods [Setup Instructions](https://developers.google.com/cast/docs/ios_sender_setup#xcode_setup)
 - An AVPlayer that allows users to play video content locally

 As well you will need to register your application to Google Cast SDK Developer Console at: https://cast.google.com/publish/#/signup

-You can download the demo project here:
+You can download the demo project here: [Started Project](https://github.com/nodes-projects/cast-nodes-ios/tree/cast-demo-start)

 ### Part 1: Connecting to a GoogleCast device